 If your child is diagnosed with a learning-related vision problem, treatment generally consists of an individualized and doctor-supervised program of vision therapy.
 Special eyeglasses also may be prescribed for either full-time wear or for specific tasks such as reading.

 Like other health issues, early detection is best.
 Children should come in for their first eye exam around six months, come back at 3 years, and again prior to starting school.
-School aged children should be scheduled for yearly annual eye exams.
+School aged children should be scheduled for a yearly pediatric eye exam.
 Schedule your child’s appointment now.